- Assignment ID:

 - Canada (remote)

-As the Communications Advisor e-volunteer with the Wildlife and Environmental Society of Malawi (WESM), you will support strategic growth and partnership development through communications and increasing the visibility of the organization.
-In this role, you will assist in developing strategies and tools to enhance communication to partners and stakeholders.
+As the Communications Advisor e-volunteer with mHub, you will support strategic growth and partnership development through communication and increasing the visibility of mHub.
+In this role, you will assist in developing communications strategies and tools to enable the organization to share success stories with partners and stakeholders and to explore potential new funding opportunities.

-Apply today and contribute to environmental sustainability in Malawi!
+Apply today and contribute to youth entrepreneurship that improves income for young people in Malawi.

 Roles and Responsibilities

-- Support in coordinating and implementing communications and marketing plans, as well as producing materials and content in order to create awareness and visibility for the organization
+- Support in coordinating and implementing communications activities to create more awareness and visibility of the work of the organization in new and innovative sectors

 - Participate in pre-assignment online training